CallumWatkins/screeps-logic/README.md

-# screeps-logic
+# Screeps Logic
-Logic for the game Screeps.
+AI logic for the game Screeps.